CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 **_TODO: update picture with everything properly connected_**

 ### Software Design:
 A number of hardware pieces are communicating with each other (two microbits per wand, a Macbook, a Raspberry Pi, a LEGO Mindstorms motor).
 It was a challenge to decide which software is running on which hardware piece, and how communication is established seamlessly and wirelessly between them.
-It was also challenging to 1) tune the parameters for Dynamic Time Warping models for optimal gesture classification, 2) incorporate voice incantations along with the wand gestures (Google's voice-to-text API is used in the final product), and 3) to consistently identify voice incantations in noisy environments.
+It was also challenging to 1) tune the parameters for Dynamic Time Warping models for optimal gesture classification (**_TODO: explain decision to downsample to 30, say more for 2 and 3)_**), 2) incorporate voice incantations along with the wand gestures (Google's voice-to-text API is used in the final product), and 3) to consistently identify voice incantations in noisy environments.
 A picture of the final software arrangement is shown below.

 ![MagicElevatorSoftware](https://user-images.githubusercontent.com/14846863/56691152-72e43300-669c-11e9-9324-7e4fd87d5203.png)
 **_TODO: update picture with everything running_**